MICDSRobotics-5190/MICDSRobotics-5190.github.io/wiki/adb.md

 adb get-state
 ```
 might also be of assistance.

+# Using Wifi and Direct Connect
+Connect to the WiFi direct connect network that was created between the driver phone and the driver station phone.
+Then, if you have a separate Wifi adapter for your computer, plug that in and connect it to a network that has an internet connection.
+Your computer should be running two simultaneous networks: one should be connected to the phones, and the other one should be connected to the internet.

 ## Usage
 This connection will act as a regular USB connection.
 So treat it if it were plugged into your computer.